 “Never seen anything as bad as Searle’s studies!”

-FDA lead investigator and Task Force Team Leader, Phillip Brodsky described the 1975 FDA Task Force members as some of the most experienced drug investigators.
+Phillip Brodsky described the 1975 FDA Task Force members as some of the most experienced drug investigators.
+Brodsky was the lead investigator.
 He went on to state that he had never seen anything as bad as Searle’s studies.

 The FDA Commissioner at the time, Alexander Schmidt stated “[Searle’s studies were] incredibly sloppy science.
 What we discovered was reprehensible.”